 Naturally, the cell pod still smelt of this delicious aromatherapy, so Brandy complained again.
 A voice came over the tannoy [this is how they announce things] saying ‘bring that stuff out’.
 One girl piped up and said ‘I have some but it’s rubbed into my bible’.
 Then two or three other girls joined in ‘It’s in my bible’.
 What could they do.
 This was the Southern bible belt and the bible was sacred.
 It made me think of Spartacus when they all cried out ‘I am Spartacus’.

 I continued to receive aromatherapy in the next jail.
 The women who opened the mail and who also reeked of cheap perfume said ‘what’s that ghastly smell we’re gonna throw it away if you don’t stop getting it sent in?’.
 I begged them and said ‘my husband sent me a letter already with stuff on it..
 I promise it will be the last’.
 They let it through.
 It was soaked in cedarwood oil.
 I gave little bits of the envelope to people and everyone loved it.
 I found it the other day.
 It still smelt of cedarwood.. even after all this time.

 I see this as a kind of rebellious triumph.

-The girl who called me Cadillac Ways and whose street name was Sunshine, became my cellmate by chance and we spent many an evening in our cell laughing our socks off.
-As soon as they announced the ‘move’, Brandy the bully, commiserated with her on becoming my cellmate.
+The girl who called me Cadillac Ways and whose street name was Sunshine became my cellmate by chance and we spent many an evening in our cell laughing our socks off.
+As soon as they announced the ‘move’, Brandy, the bully, commiserated with her on becoming my cellmate.
 She just smiled and said ‘actually I like her.. a lot’.
 Yet another triumph.
-I soon realized that she was a sort of top dog well respected on the outside and inside everyone wanted to be her friend.
-She had a heart of gold and a horrible background that you couldn’t make up.
+I soon realized that she was a sort of top dog, well respected on the outside and inside.
+Everyone wanted to be her friend.
+She had a heart of gold and a horrible background you couldn’t make up.
 The morning I left for the next jail, she helped me pack up and we cried as we hugged goodbye.